Nreed18/CaffeineTracker/replit.md

 - Customizable quick-log drinks (stored in localStorage)
 - Real-time statistics and visualizations (meters, charts, calendars)
 - **Period-aware calendar view** - Monday-Friday calendar shows drinks from the selected period's week (not current week)
-- Daily caffeine meter (0-100%) with skull icon at maximum
+- **Period-specific caffeine meter** - Daily meter only counts drinks from the selected period
 - Printable reports using react-to-print library (landscape layout with weekly calendar)
 - Toast notifications for user feedback